trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 2](images/cae01.PNG)
 Fig. 2 Caesarean Encryption global variables, constructor, passing file contents, and description methods.

-In this image it shows the constructor for the Caesarean Encryption class, the method that passes only the text into the class, and the beginning of the description of the cipher.
+This image shows the constructor for the Caesarean Encryption class, the method that passes only the text into the class, and the beginning of the description of the cipher.

 ![Fig. 3](images/cae02.PNG)
 Fig. 3 The description of the Caesarean encryption method and the beginning of the actual encryption.